European-XFEL/EXtra-geom/README.md

 Installing
 ==========

-*EXtra-geom* is available on our Anaconda installation on the Maxwell cluster:
+*EXtra-geom* is available in our Python environment on the Maxwell cluster:

     module load exfel exfel-python